EngineerMark/OsuAchievedOverlay/README.md

 Local API in this context means the seperate files for certain stat data.
 You can create your own formatting strings and files.
 It dumps it in pure text files ready to be read by other software.

+Files are (created and) written to every update iteration (when the progress bar in display is full).\
+They are never deleted.
+(Maybe something to consider next update, or later down the line).

 ## Reference